AntonSol919/linkspace/pkg/readme.md

 - the example directory
 - the ./cli programs
-- the lkpy python module.
+- the liblinkspace python module.